marklauter/plumber/README.md

 ```

 ### Builder Configure Example
-Use the `Configuration` property on the builder to add configuration providers, like `AddInMemory` or `AddJsonFile`.
+Use the `IRequestHandlerBuilder.Configuration` property to add configuration providers, like `AddInMemory` or `AddJsonFile`.
 ```csharp
 var builder = RequestHandlerBuilder.New<string, string>();